rsmaxwell/mqtt-rpc-request/README.md

 The user of this project will write a Responder program as described below, and will provide a set of request handler classes which will be called process requests

-It expects that a requests will be handles by a matching responder.
+It expects that a requests will be handled by a matching responder.

 ### Structure